joshke/yodelstar/README.md

 Welcome to **Yodelstar** - the most kawaii, most amazing, most SPECTACULAR yodeling analysis platform in the universe! 🌌✨ Get ready to analyze yodeling performances like the superstar you are!

+🏆 **Born at the [Music & AI Hackathon 2025](https://music-ai-hackathon.com/)** in Nara, Japan! 🇯🇵 This project was created during an epic 24-hour hackathon at the historic Gyokuzoin Temple, where ancient Buddhist traditions met cutting-edge AI technology to create the ultimate yodeling experience!

 ## 🌟 WHAT IS YODELSTAR? 🌟

 Yodelstar is a full-stack application that combines cutting-edge AI analysis with real-time audio processing to create the ultimate yodeling experience!